devopscenter/dcUtils/README.md

 there.
-It will ask a series of questions, what is your application name, what do you want for your username to be in the cloud environment, what directory do you want dcUtils cloned to, what directory do you want for your application development, etc.   The last step to RUN-ME-FIRST.sh is that a line will need to be added to your shell rc file, such that a couple of new environment variables may be introduced to your command line environment.
-You will need to determine which rc file that you need to put this source command as it is dependent on which shell you use when interacting with the command line in a terminal window.
+It will ask a series of questions, what is your application name, what do you want for your username to be in the cloud environment, what directory do you want dcUtils cloned to, what directory do you want for your application development, etc.

-The line to insert will be:
+One of the questions will ask where you will want to put your applications that you will be building with the devops.center tools.
+This will be the base directory for the applications directory structure that will be created by manageApp.py

-    source $HOME/.dcConfig/settings
+If you choose an existing directory then note that you will have to provide the name of the application with each dcUtils command.
+By default the dcUtils scripts will search the base directory for the application and it if finds other files or directories, then it won't know what to do with them.
+The script will error out and request that additional arguments be passed to identify the application you want to work with.

-It will add the dcUtils path to the $PATH variable, so that you can execute the dcUtils scripts from anywhere within your local machine.
-It will also update the PYTHONPATH variable, so if you use this variable, you will want to check it after it has been updated.
+RUN-ME-FIRST.sh will also set up the dcUTILS environment variable and put the path to dcUtils in the $PATH environment variable.
+You will be prompted to put the command to 'source ~/.dcConfig/settings' into your shell rc file.
+Which rc file you need to put it in will be dependent on which shell you execute on a normal basis, when interacting with a command line (ie, bashrc or bash-profile for bash or zshrc for zsh etc.).
+Once this file is sourced, you can access any of the scripts in dcUtils from anywhere on your local machine.
+NOTE: it will also add to the environment variable $PYTHONPATH, so if you utilize this variable you should check it after the source command has been executed and adjust it if it needs it.

 #### *(new applications)* Create the application
 In order to create a new application the script manageApp.py needs to be run.
 This